Shijie Tang

 - [Aug 2025] Started new research project on shortcut learning in NLP with Prof. Carl Kingsford at CMU

-- [Jun-Aug 2025] Software Engineering Intern at Google - built AI-powered accessibility validation system using Gemini, achieving >0.95 recall
+- [Jun-Aug 2025] Software Engineering Intern at Google, working on AI-assisted accessibility tooling

 - [May 2025] Contributed to the ARCADE paper on controllable mRNA sequence design